 Put Up Your Sword April 25, 2018

 Our world and our churches are full of hurting people.
-Far too often those hurts have come from those who are supposed to be fighting in the same army.
+Far too often, those hurts come from those who are supposed to be fighting in the same army.
 Friendly fire.
 The sword of another brother in arms.

-There is a spiritual sword that we are commanded in Scripture to use.
-“The sword of the Spirit” is the Word of God (Ephesians 6:17).
+We are commanded in Scripture to use a spiritual sword – “the sword of the Spirit,” which is the Word of God (Ephesians 6:17).
 This sword is not to be admired and held – it is to be used!

-We use the sword of the Spirit on the enemy as Christ did when tempted by the Devil.
+We use the sword of the Spirit on the enemy as Christ did when tempted by the Devil (Matthew 4).
 And, yes, the Spirit uses it on us (Hebrews 4:12).
 It cuts deeply, severing from us those things that do not honor God.
 This sword both wounds and heals.
 God’s sword brings life.

 But there is another sword that brings death.
 It is the sword of the flesh.
 It comes out in ugly words, unkind remarks, and unnecessary comments.
 Cutting words do so much damage.